BonSAI0t/zomboid-vps-setup/WEB-LGSM-GUIDE.md

 ### Manual Nginx Reverse Proxy Example

-**Note:** The optional-web-lgsm-and-ssl-setup.sh script does all of this automatically.
+**Note:** The 3-ssl-setup-script.sh script does all of this automatically.
 This is only if you want to configure manually.

 ```nginx
 server {